Medway Drive, Forest Row, Susex.

 50 Medway Drive is a semi detached two storey property located on the north side of Medway Drive off Hartfield Road.
 It has an 'L' shaped residential curtilage that lies to the east of the property and extends up to the three garages that serve properties within the estate.
 There is an existing timber pitched summerhouse adjacent to the garages.
 The boundary of the property with Medway Drive is approximately 1.8m high being close boarded fencing.
 Small patio area and grass to the front of the summerhouse.

-The application site comprises of a two storey semi detached dwelling located on the north side of Medway Drive off Hartfield Road.
+The planning application site comprises of a two storey semi detached dwelling located on the north side of Medway Drive off Hartfield Road.
 The property is of brick construction with a tiled roof.
 The dwelling has a pitched roof porch to the front elevation and a modest single storey conservatory to the rear elevation.
 To the side is a single garage with gates to the side for access into the rear gardens of the property.
 The application site is located inside the defined development boundary for Forest Row, within the High Weald Area of Outstanding Natural Beauty with the Forest Way to the rear of the property.

 Permission is sought to construct an annex within the garden to replace the existing summerhouse.
 Amendments have been sought during the process to alter the materials from rendered walls to brick built and to reduce the height of the annex to improve the design.